Car Alarm Bonnet Switch

-One of the most basic, yet overlooked items on an alarm is the bonnet switch.
+One of the most basic, yet overlooked items on any security system is the car alarm bonnet switch.
 It’s job is to protect the engine bay which once breached often means the battery can be disconnected or the siren can be attacked and silenced.
 Needless to say that if it fails to work it then you may as well not have an alarm installed!

 Some of the bonnet switches that come as standard with many alarms are of such poor quality that I refuse to use them.
 Below are a couple of photos showing ones that have rusted out becoming useless: